-- in the 7 125-7 250 MHz frequency band since SST measurements, performed in the overlapping 7 075-7 250 MHz frequency range, are of prime importance for weather forecasting, the Early Warnings for All initiative, and climate monitoring.
-The 7 075-7 250 MHz frequency range used for SST measurements will always be needed to ensure continuity with past and current SST measurements.
-Combining this frequency range with nearby channels considered under agenda item 1.19 is required to improve science retrievals and to mitigate RFI to the greatest extent. - in the 7 450-7 550 MHz and 7 750-7 900 MHz frequency bands to ensure the protection of MetSat (space-to-Earth) allocations used for the transmission of collected data from GSO and NGSO MetSat systems. - in the 8 025-8 400 MHz frequency band to ensure the protection of EESS (space-to-Earth) allocations used for the transmission of data collected from Earth exploration satellites.
+- in the 7 450-7 550 MHz frequency band to ensure the protection of MetSat (space-to-Earth) allocations used for the transmission of collected data from GSO MetSat systems. - in the 7 750-7 900 MHz frequency band to ensure the protection of MetSat (space-to-Earth) allocations used for the transmission of collected data from NGSO MetSat systems for direct broadcasting to end-user Earth stations to ensure compliance with low latency data access requirements for meteorological applications. - in the 8 025-8 400 MHz frequency band to ensure the protection of EESS (spaceto-Earth) allocations used for the transmission of data collected from Earth exploration satellites.

-Introduction of widely deployed IMT networks will also limit future deployment of MetSat and EESS Earth stations that are essential for the distribution of meteorological, related environmental (including space weather) and Earth observation data to the WMO user community.
+Introduction of widely deployed IMT networks would limit future deployment of MetSat and EESS Earth stations that are essential for the distribution of meteorological, related environmental (including space weather) and Earth observation data to the WMO user community.